feserafim/antlr4/doc/javascript-target.md

 ## How do I run the generated lexer and/or parser?

 Let's suppose that your grammar is named, as above, "MyGrammar".
-Let's suppose this parser comprises a rule named "StartRule".
+Let's suppose this parser comprises a rule named "MyStartRule".
 The tool will have generated for you the following files:

 *   MyGrammarLexer.js
 *   MyGrammarParser.js